 Once you have found the calls where a customer appears to be unhappy, you can evaluate them and use them to provide the necessary training to agents in order to help them deal with situations like these in the best way possible and deliver a positive customer experience that prevents customers from switching banks.

 Without Speech Analytics these interactions might otherwise have been missed if monitoring had been carried out through sampling techniques.

 Another area where Speech Analytics can prove valuable is in reducing customer effort.
 By identifying and categorising the interactions, you can gain better understanding of the prevailing reasons why customers are calling and find way of addressing prior to the customer getting in touch.

 More often than not, these calls could have been avoided if a certain piece of information was made available online or clarified to the customers in advance.
 With this insight, you can improve communications with customers and run campaigns to highlight missing or unclear information, saving your customers the frustration of searching and trying to get in touch.

 Building more competitive offerings

 In a tightening regulatory environment, speech analytics for compliance is also a hot topic, benefiting retail banks primarily by offering risk-based quality monitoring across 100% of interactions.
-Rare but potentially catastrophic breaches of regulations are unlikely to be picked up by any of the sampling methods most call centres typically select to assess their interactions.
-Using analytics, phrases that indicate mis-selling or other compliance failings (such as agents offering advice to customers) can be isolated and followed up, within hours if necessary, enabling the bank to rectify potential failings early, at a non-critical stage.
-Moreover, in the event of an investigation for breach of compliance, whether internal or external, analytics could also be used to quickly identify and isolate all relevant interactions.
+Rare but potentially catastrophic breaches of regulations are unlikely to be picked up by any of the random sampling methods most call centres typically select to assess their interactions.